Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Sample description

 \subsection{Redshift sample}

 The redshift sample was used as a benchmark sample to evaluate the accuracy of the photometric redshift.
-The benchmark sample consists primarily of $z_{spec}>5$ objects, which shall hence forth be defined to be high-redshift.
-However with practical analysis of high-redshift sources being inseparable to knowing a prior of whether an object is high-redshift in the first place, evaluation of an all-regime sample is also necessary (here cut by $z_{spec}>0.1$).
+The benchmark sample consists primarily of $z_{spec}>5$ objects, which shall henceforth be defined to be high-redshift.
+However, with practical analysis of high-redshift sources being inseparable to knowing a prior of whether an object is high-redshift in the first place, evaluation of an all-regime sample was also necessary (here cut by $z_{spec}>0.1$).
 Datasets from three surveys were used for this analysis, collecting the following object counts:

-{\bf 114 objects in the high-redshift sample from CEERS:} There are 76,637 total objects in The Cosmic Evolution Early Release Science Survey (CEERS) \citep{CEERS_2023, Bagley_2023, Yang_2021} (2023-08-30 update used), in a combined dataset with data from the Hubble legacy field (HLF).
+114 objects in the high-redshift sample from CEERS: There are 76\,637 total objects in The Cosmic Evolution Early Release Science Survey \citep[CEERS; August 30, 2023 - update used;][]{CEERS_2023, Bagley_2023, Yang_2021}, in a combined dataset with data from the Hubble legacy field (HLF).
 CEERS employs photometric exposure times between $\SI{1.5}{ks}$ and $\SI{3.1}{ks}$, achieving $5\sigma$ per-filter depths between $\SI{26.67}{mag_{AB}}$ and $\SI{29.22}{mag_{AB}}$ (avg. $\SI{28.4}{mag_{AB}}$), reported with $0.2^{\prime\prime}$ diameter aperture.
-Photometry includes bands in NIR and MIR, with additional bands from the HLF, all with varying coverage, as summarized in figure \ref{fig:filtercoverage}.
-A combined photometric catalog is provided by the DJA archive \citep{Brammer_2023}.
+Photometry includes bands in Near Infrared (NIR) and Mid Infrared (MIR), with additional bands from the HLF, all with varying coverage, as summarized in Figure \ref{fig:filtercoverage}.
+A combined photometric catalog was provided by the DAWN JWST Archive (DJA).\footnote{\url{https://dawn-cph.github.io/dja/}}

-Spectroscopy \citep{Arrabal_Haro_2023} is obtained in parallel using both the microshutter assembly (MSA) and wide-field slitless spectroscopy (WFSS), providing many robust $z_{spec}$ measurements.
-A total of 466 objects have $z_{spec}>0.1$ and are thus included in the all-range redshift sample, and 114 of these have $z_{spec}>5$ placing them in the high-redshift sample.
+Spectroscopy \citep{Arrabal_Haro_2023} is obtained in parallel using both the micro-shutter assembly (MSA) and wide field slitless spectroscopy (WFSS), providing many robust $z_{spec}$ measurements.
+A total of 466 objects have $z_{spec}>0.1$ and were thus included in the all-range redshift sample, and 114 of these have $z_{spec}>5$ placing them in the high-redshift sample.
+The survey, generally having relatively shorter exposures (see Figure \ref{fig:filtercoverage}) but broad wavelength coverage, yields a large and relatively shallow wide-field survey of high-redshift objects.